-- This Policy applies subject to service needs; - Notice must be given as far in advance as possible; - Abuse of this policy will be dealt with under the Council's Disciplinary procedure; - This policy must be applied consistently to all irrespective of race, colour, nationality, ethnic or national origins, language, disability, religion and belief, age, sex, gender reassignment, sexual orientation, and parental, marital or civil partnership status (including partners of the same sex).
+- This Policy applies subject to service needs. - Notice must be given as far in advance as possible. - Abuse of this policy will be dealt with under the Council's Disciplinary procedure. - This policy must be applied consistently to all irrespective of race, colour, nationality, ethnic or national origins, language, disability, religion and belief or non-belief, age, sex, gender reassignment, gender identity or expression, sexual orientation, and parental, marital or civil partnership status (including partners of the same sex).